cbig/zonator/cran-comments.md

 ## R CMD check results

-0 ERRORs | 0 WARNINGs | 1 NOTES.
+0 ERRORs | 0 WARNINGs | 2 NOTES.

 * checking CRAN incoming feasibility ...
 NOTE
 Maintainer: ‘Joona Lehtomaki <joona.lehtomaki@gmail.com>’

 New submission

-This is my first submission to CRAN .
+-> This is my first submission to CRAN .

+Possibly mis-spelled words in DESCRIPTION:
+  Zonation (3:22, 13:5)

+-> Not a mis-spelled word, but actual name of software.

 Suggests or Enhances not in mainstream repositories: zdat

-zdat is a large data package (7.7 Mb) that is needed to demonstrate full functionality of zonator.
+-> zdat is a large data package (7.7 Mb) that is needed to demonstrate full functionality of zonator.
 Package can be installed from GitHub using drat: